Trip Duration 12 Days

 Lipulekh Pass Route:

 One of the most frequented routes is the Lipulekh Pass route, known for its historical significance and breathtaking views.
 Pilgrims commence their journey from Kathmandu, traversing rugged terrains and picturesque landscapes.
-The Lipulekh Pass, nestled in the Himalayas, serves as a gateway to the Kailash Mansarovar region, providing a challenging yet spiritually enriching path for devotees.
+The Lipulekh Pass, situated in the Himalayas, serves as a gateway to the Kailash Mansarovar region, providing a challenging yet spiritually enriching path for devotees.

 Simikot-Hilsa Route: